MethodAtlas

 Concept Check

-The TWFE DiD estimate is biased upward by approximately 2.2.
+The TWFE DiD estimate is substantially biased upward.
 What is the source of the bias?

 Step 3: Synthetic Control Estimator